 - Implementing process efficiencies to improve the financial results related to employing physicians and/or owning physician practices

 - Reducing required resources and administrative costs through automation and process simplification

 - Maintaining an accurate provider directory (provider plan participation and office locations) on your website to support patients’ decision-making

 - Tracking metrics, benchmarks, and provider enrollment data to drive efficiencies and decrease onboarding time

 VerityStream delivers enterprise-class solutions that are transforming credentialing, enrollment, privileging, and evaluation for healthcare organizations across the United States.
-We currently serve over 2,400 hospitals and 1,000 ambulatory and post-acute care settings including ambulatory surgery centers, medical groups, urgent care facilities, and more.
-VerityStream and our solutions resulted from the merging of Echo and Morrisey, representing over 75 years of industry experience.
+We currently serve over 2,500 hospitals and 1,300 outpatient care settings in the U.S. including ambulatory surgery centers, urgent cares, and medical groups.
+VerityStream and our solutions resulted from the merging of Sy.Med, HealthLine Systems, Morrisey, and CredentialMyDoc representing over 75 years of industry experience.
 HealthStream, (NASDAQ: HSTM), based in Nashville, TN, is our parent company, supporting us through innovation, investment, and the development of market-leading products.
-VerityStream has over 200 employees spanning headquarters in Boulder, CO and satellite offices in San Diego, CA, Nashville, TN, and Chicago, IL.
+VerityStream has over 225 employees spanning headquarters in Boulder, CO and satellite offices in San Diego, CA; Nashville, TN; Chicago, IL; and Savannah, GA.